 Innovation

-Fran and Doug Tieman Center for Research
+The Tieman Center for Research at Caron

 Through active participation in research, Caron helps advance the industry with evidence-based solutions for substance use disorders.

-Welcome to the Fran and Doug Tieman Center for Research
+Welcome to The Tieman Center for Research

 The Center conducts cutting-edge research to better understand, prevent, and treat addiction.
 Addiction is a complex, multi-factorial disease that affects individuals, their families, and communities.
 That complexity calls for a multi-pronged approach to treatment and prevention.
 In partnership with our colleagues at various organizations, including Penn State Hershey and the National Institutes of Health, we are exploring novel biomedical approaches to find long-lasting solutions to the public health problem of addiction.